skye2k2/clashjs/README.md

 * **Game Core**.
 This will take the responses that the AI Runners sends, and apply the game logic on them.
   * Kill killed players.
   * Move and turn players.
-  * Collect and count coins.
-  * Generate new coins if necessary.
-  * Set the paralized turns to players that shooted.
+  * Set the results of a shot and kill
   * Count if too many inactive turns had passed.
   * Stop the game when it ends.
 * **Render**.
 This will take the game state and render it nicely.